mohsinyaqoob/mohsinyaqoob/README.md

 <br />
 <br />

-A multidiciplinary developer with passion for elegant, innovative and functional user interfaces.
-Over 3 years of experience in full-stack engineering industry with more than 20+ SaaS projects delivered.
-Designed pioneering digital products across industry verticals including retail, healthcare, automotive, finance and more.
+I'm a developer who enjoys creating thoughtful, functional, and user-friendly interfaces.
+With over 5 years of experience in full-stack development, I've contributed to building and delivering 20+ SaaS projects across industries like retail, healthcare, automotive, and finance.
+I focus on writing clean, maintainable code and designing solutions that make a difference.

 📔 [Learn more about me](https://mohsinyaqoob.com/)